Generic Name: voriconazole (VOR-i-KON-a-zole)

 - To clear up your infection completely, take voriconazole tablets for the full course of treatment.
 Keep taking it even if you feel better in a few days.

 - If you miss a dose of voriconazole tablets, take it as soon as possible.
-If it is more than 6 hours after the missed dose, skip the missed dose and go back to your regular dosing schedule.
+It is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use voriconazole tablets.